Naturally dwarf variety!

 Produces 2 crops per year

 This dwarf fig is naturally compact.
 It boasts all the appeal of its parent cultivar 'Violette de Bordeaux', but at a neat and manageable size!
 Fig 'Little Miss Figgy' grows to just 1.8m tall making it suitable for the average garden or even for a large patio container.
 Like all figs, the large, lobed leaves make a highly attractive feature.
-A good crop of tasty fruits is produced in late spring, with a second crop being borne in autumn.
-With winter protection, the autumn crop can be harvested in early summer the following year.
+A good crop of tasty fruits is produced in autumn, where little experience is required.
+In warmer years, gardeners will also be able to enjoy a second crop in spring.
 Height: 1.8m (6’).
 Spread: 1.2m (4’).

 Plant height and spread is seasonal therefore we list by pot size rather than a defined plant size.
 The height and spread of the plant delivered will vary depending on the season, meaning arrival images are an indication only.